 - 9. The European Council notes the large convergence of views in the NRPs on the key challenges.
 It also notes that the NRPs contain a wealth of promising policies to be shared and learnt from.
-However, the European Council at the same time notes the Commission's view that some NRPs could include more specific targets and timetables and that they could also be more detailed as concerns competition and removing obstacles to market access, as well as on the budgetary aspects of envisaged reforms. - 10.
-The European Council welcomes the fact that Member States have made real efforts to involve national parliaments and representatives from regional and local authorities as well as social partners and other stakeholders of the civil society in the formulation of their NRPs.
+However, the European Council at the same time notes the Commission's view that some NRPs could include more specific targets and timetables and that they could also be more detailed as concerns competition and removing obstacles to market access.
+Further details on the budgetary aspects of envisaged reforms should be provided. - 10.
+Member States have made real efforts to involve national parliaments and representatives from regional and local authorities as well as social partners and other stakeholders of the civil society in the formulation of their NRPs.
 It also welcomes the initiatives taken up by the European Parliament, the Committee of the Regions and the European Economic and Social Committee to increase the ownership on Community level.
-It encourages the European Economic and Social Committee and the Committee of the Regions to continue their work and asks for summary reports in support of the Lisbon Strategy in early 2008. - 11.
+It encourages the European Economic and Social Committee and the Committee of the Regions to continue their work and asks for summary reports in support of the Partnership for growth and employment in early 2008. - 11.
 It is necessary to involve European citizens more actively in the process in order to increase the understanding how timely and properly implemented reforms will contribute to greater and better shared prosperity.
-An effective renewed partnership for jobs and growth will require an active contribution of the social partners.
+An effective renewed Partnership for jobs and growth will require an active contribution and responsibility of the social partners.
+In this context, their recently agreed joint multi-annual work programme will be a valuable instrument.
 The European Council welcomes the intention of the Finnish Presidency to hold a Tripartite Social Summit. - 12.
-Now that the NRPs are in place, it is essential to maintain momentum by ensuring their effective, timely and comprehensive implementation and if necessary, strengthening of measures agreed in the NRPs, in line with the European Council's conclusions of March 2005.
-Accordingly, the European Council: - calls on the Member States to report in Autumn 2006 on the measures taken to implement their NRPs, in the light of the evaluation by the Commission and the Council, as well as of the agreed priority actions mentioned below; and to take account of the NRPs when drawing up their Strategic Reference Frameworks for Cohesion;
+Now that the NRPs are in place, it is essential to maintain momentum by ensuring their effective, timely and comprehensive implementation and if necessary, strengthening of measures agreed in the NRPs, in conformity with the framework, the procedures and the reporting obligations defined by the European Council in March 2005 and the guidelines adopted in June 2005.
+Accordingly, the European Council:

-- invites the Commission to organise with the Member States the exchange of experiences in a practical way; and to pay particular attention, in its report in view of the 2007 Spring European Council on progress towards implementing the NRPs, to the priority actions and to propose any additional measures. - 13.
+- calls on the Member States to report in Autumn 2006 on the measures taken to implement their NRPs, according to their priorities, taking due account of the assessment by the Commission and the Council in the context of multilateral surveillance, as well as of the agreed priority actions mentioned below, and to take account of the NRPs when drawing up their Strategic Reference Frameworks for Cohesion; - invites the Commission and the Member States to organise the exchange of experiences in a practical way; and the Commission to pay particular attention, in its report in view of the 2007 Spring European Council on progress towards implementing the NRPs, to the priority actions and to propose any additional measures that may be required. - 13.
 The European Council confirms that the Integrated Guidelines 2005-2008 for jobs and growth remain valid.
-Within that framework it agrees on: - specific areas for priority actions concerning investment in knowledge and innovation, business potential, especially of SMEs and employment of priority categories (see part I); - the definition of a New Energy Policy for Europe (see part II); - measures to be taken across the board in order to maintain the momentum under all pillars of the Lisbon Strategy (see part III).
+Within that framework it agrees on: - specific areas for priority actions concerning investment in knowledge and innovation, business potential, especially of SMEs and employment of priority categories (see part I); as well as the definition of an Energy Policy for Europe (see part II); - measures to be taken across the board in order to maintain the momentum under all pillars of the Partnership for growth and employment (see part III).